Researchers and grant recipients in Finland

 If you get a grant from Finland for scientific research or artistic activity that takes place in Finland, you must take out statutory pension and accident insurance.
 In Finland, statutory pension and accident insurance cover for grant recipients is arranged by the Farmers' Social Insurance Institution (Mela).

-If grant recipients do research work, artistic work or postgraduate studies in Finland on a Finnish grant insured under the Farmers’ Pension Act, they are entitled to social security and benefits from the Social Insurance Institution of Finland (Kela) for the period of their grant work or postgraduate studies.
+If you do research work, artistic work or postgraduate studies in Finland on a Finnish grant insured under the Farmers’ Pension Act, you are entitled to Finnish social security and benefits from the Social Insurance Institution of Finland (Kela) for the period of your grant work or postgraduate studies.

 Grant from Finland, working abroad?